scalarHubTech/guidees/guides/core-concepts.md

 ### Accounts

-Accounts are ScalarHub's backbone and are responsible for managing businesses or organizations registered on the platform.
+Accounts are ScalarHub's backbone and manage businesses or  organizations registered on the platform.
 It is the starting point for configuring tax and compliance settings, centralizing organization-wide configurations, and managing metadata.
 Linking essential resources like customers and transactions ensures accurate and consolidated workflows, supports creating, updating, and retrieving account data, and provides a central hub for operational clarity and compliance management.

 | **Resource** | **Description** |
 |--------------|---------------------------------------------------------------------------------------------------|